flimflam-austin/hugo-cms-test/content/quick_reads/20200907-uncle-sam/index.md

       **Congress officially recognized the namesake of “Uncle Sam.”**
     _key: f5467018680b
   - order: 1
+    useCheckmark: false
     body: >-
       ## Was Uncle Sam Real?

-      * Although best known from the U.S. Army’s “**I Want You**” posters of World War I, the origins of Uncle Sam date back to the **War of 1812**.
+      * Although best known from the U.S. Army’s “**I Want You**” posters of World War I, the origins of Uncle Sam date back to the**War of 1812**.

       * New York meat packer Samuel Wilson fed hungry troops.
 His meat barrels of beef & pork were stamped with a “**U.S.**” but soldiers called it